wbandabarragan/computational-physics-1/unit-1/100-preliminary-activities.md

 ## How do I test and use Anaconda?
-Assumming all the steps above went well, and you were able to create your first jupyter notebook, open a new notebook and follow these two tutorials on jupyter notebooks and basic python:
+Assuming all the steps above went well, and you were able to create your first jupyter notebook, open a new notebook and follow these two tutorials on jupyter notebooks and basic python:

 - https://datacarpentry.org/python-ecology-lesson/jupyter_notebooks/
 - https://swcarpentry.github.io/python-novice-gapminder/